t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 ### Edge Computing Support in 3GPP

-The 3GPP standards organization included edge computing support in 5G {{_3GPP.23.501}}.
+The 3GPP standards organization included Edge Computing support in 5G {{_3GPP.23.501}}.
 Integration of MEC and 5G systems has been studied in ETSI as well {{ETSI_MEC_WP_28}}.

 Computing devices: